 When a cottage food bill gets passed, there are basically three ways it can go:

-- It can explicitly require counties or cities to allow the law.
+- It can explicitly require counties or cities to create an ordinance to allow the law.

 - It can explicitly prevent counties or cities from disallowing the law.